-FOSTER-MILBURN CO., BUFFALO, N. Y.
+Get Doan's at Any Store, 50c a Box DOAN'S HIDNEY FOSTER-MILBURN CO., BUFFALO, N. Y.

+The Making of Books.
+Knicker - Has Smith writer cramp?
 Bocker-No, reader's cramp.

 PELLAGRA CURE

-SAVES HER LIFE

-Oakville, Tenn.-Mrs. L. B. Babb, of this place, writes: "Three months and a half ago when I wrote you, I didn't think I would live to see Christmas again, but now it is Christmas and I am enjoying it fine.
-I cannot praise Baughn's Pellagra Remedy enough.
-I believe I could eat most anything there is to eat now.
-My weight was 81 when I started your treatment.
-I now weigh 98 pounds, about my average weight for fifteen years past.
-Baughn's Pellagra Remedy will do what it claims to do if the patient will follow directions as I have done."
+SAVES HER LIFE Oakville, Tenn.-Mrs. L. B. Babb, of this place, writes: "Three months and half ago when I wrote you, I didn't think I would live to see Christmas again, but now it is Christmas and I am enjoying it fine.
+I cannot praise Baughn's Pellam Remedy enough.
+I believe I could est most anything there is to eat now.
+My weight was 81 when I started your treat ment.
+I now weigh 98 pounds, about my average weight for fifteen years pas, Baughn's Pellagra Remedy will do what it rections as I have done."
+There is no longer any doubt that pellagra can be cured.
+Don't delay until it is too late.
+It is your duty to consult the resourceful Baughn.